WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 * [#18 - PushButton only works with constructor where Device is passed.](https://github.com/WildernessLabs/Meadow_Issues/issues/18) - Fixed.
 There was a code issue in the driver itself, the underlying IO was working as expected.
 * [#21 - Issues with multiple buttons](https://github.com/WildernessLabs/Meadow_Issues/issues/21) - Fixed.
 * [#22 - I2C Frequency cannot be set.](https://github.com/WildernessLabs/Meadow_Issues/issues/22) - Fixed.
 We made it public.
 Was a silly API mistake.
+* [#29 - Pin D04 as Digital Output is not responsive when pin D03 is setup as PWM](https://github.com/WildernessLabs/Meadow_Issues/issues/29) - Fixed, with an ugly hack.
 * [#43 - Issues with Multiple Analog Inputs](https://github.com/WildernessLabs/Meadow_Issues/issues/43) - Fixed.
 Multiple analog inputs now work, as expected.
 * [#48 - PwmPorts on D11 and D13 are linked together](https://github.com/WildernessLabs/Meadow_Issues/issues/48) - Fixed.
 * [#50 - SpiPeripheral.ReadRegister always returns 0](https://github.com/WildernessLabs/Meadow_Issues/issues/50) - Fixed.